oqyh/cs2-Vote-GoldKingZ/README.md

   //If VoteBanned_CenterMessageAnnouncementOnHalfVotes Enabled How Many In Secs To Show Message "VoteBanned_CenterMessageAnnouncementTimer": 25,

-  //Enable Punishment Only Who Try To Evasion VoteBanned_Mode Only Works 2 to 4 "VoteBanned_EvasionPunishment": false,
+  //Enable Punishment Only Who Try To Evasion VoteBanned_Mode Only Works 2 to 4 With New Accounts "VoteBanned_EvasionPunishment": false,

   //If VoteBanned_EvasionPunishment Enabled How Many In Days Give Extra For Evasion Punishment "VoteBanned_EvasionPunishmentTimeInDays": 10,

+  //Delay Kick To Show Message (votebanned.player.delay.message) Then Kick "VoteBanned_DelayKick": false,

   //Commands Ingame
   "VoteBanned_CommandsToVote": "!votebanned,!banned,!vb",